English

 1 - Bar

-You can also use v-for to traverse an object property.
+You can also use v-for to traverse an object property

-• The first parameter valueis an alias iterated array elements.
+is an alias iterated array elements.property

-• The second parameter is the propertyname (that is, the key name).
+name (that is, the key name). <template>

 <view>